 - Health IQ.
 A health insurance company for those who are very health conscious.
 Unlike Sproutt, you can actually qualify for an exclusive Health IQ rate.
 Learn more in our Health IQ review.

 Is Sproutt Insurance Right For You?

-Sproutt’s unique approach to assessing your situation before sending you quotes has the potential to help a lot of people save time and money — especially those who don’t have an ultra-clean medical history.
+Sproutt’s unique approach to assessing your situation before sending you quotes for life insurance coverage has the potential to help a lot of people save time and money — especially those who don’t have an ultra-clean medical history.

-This is noteworthy, because many of the other options in the marketplace are specifically oriented towards offering the best price possible to the healthiest people they can find.
+This is noteworthy, because many of the other options in the life insurance provider marketplace are specifically oriented towards offering the best price possible to the healthiest people they can find.

 Even if you’re the type of person who has a clean medical history, the range of insurance carriers Sproutt works with is comparable to the largest comparison sites.
 Paired with a smooth online customer experience, it’s a portal worth checking out before deciding on a policy.